Bridgerton: Season 3

-For the third season, Rotten Tomatoes reported an approval rating of 87% based on 79 reviews, with an average rating of 7.0/10.
+The third season received positive reviews.
+On Rotten Tomatoes, 87% of 79 critic reviews are positive, with an average rating of 7.0/10.
 The website's critics consensus states, "The hot goss in London remains juicy as ever in Bridgertons third season, which benefits tremendously from Nicola Coughlan and Luke Newton's endearing chemistry."
-Metacritic gave the series a weighted average score of 69 out of 100 based on 26 reviews, indicating "generally favorable reviews".
+Metacritic gave the series a weighted average score of 69 out of 100 based on 26 reviews, indicating "generally favorable" reviews.